Opioid victims confront Purdue Pharma’s Sackler family: ‘It will never end for me’

 Many of the speakers talked about how their troubles began with an OxyContin prescription.

 Ryan Hampton, who took OxyContin to treat knee pain before a decade-long addiction, spoke directly to Richard Sackler, the former chairman and president of Purdue.
-Hampton, now in recovery for seven years, spoke of the people he knew and loved who died from their addiction.
+Hampton, now in recovery for seven years, said the people he knew and loved died from their addiction.

 “I hope that every face — every single victim’s face — haunts your every waking moment and your sleeping ones, too,” Hampton told Richard Sackler.
 “I hope you hear our names in your dreams.
 I hope you hear the screams of the families who find their loved ones overdosing on the bathroom floor.
 I hope you hear the sirens.
 I hope you hear the heart monitor as it beeps along with a failing pulse.
 I hope you live the rest of your days burdened by the truth of what you have done.”